 Conclusion

-In the article, we have reviewed a MySQL SELECT statement, its syntax, and provided examples that show how to write and use a SELECT query in dbForge Studio for MySQL.
-Also, one of the tool’s advantages is that it allows you to control query performance.
+In the article, we have reviewed the MySQL SELECT statement, its syntax, and provided examples that show how to write and use it in dbForge Studio for MySQL.
+The query is multifunctional and can be also used to get a database.

 Download a free 30-day trial version of dbForge Studio for MySQL to evaluate all features and capabilities the tool provides.